 The idea of the Vegetarian Pass is to encourage UniCafe customers to eat more vegetarian food.
 Customers earn stamps from each vegetarian or vegan meal, and after collecting a certain amount of stamps, they are rewarded with a free meal.

 All ideas submitted for the competition were handled anonymously throughout the selection process, and the names behind the proposals were only uncovered after the winners had been selected.
 Petri Minni was rewarded for Food Coach and the Salad Box, and Kari Vilkki for the Vegetarian Pass.

 “We are adding all three ideas to our list of developments.
 We can start exploring the execution options of the Salad Box and the Vegetarian Pass straightaway, while Food Coach is a broader concept that requires some more brainstorming and defining.
 I believe the idea will provide us with great notions for further development, especially in terms of customer communications and marketing,” relates Ylva’s Chief Sustainability Officer Antti Ruuska.

 All ideas submitted for the competition were assessed from the points of view of their societal impact, positive effects on Ylva’s operations and the resources needed to execute the proposal.

 According to the panel, some of the proposals were ideas that had already been discussed by UniCafe’s business management and did not include any significant new insights.
 At the same time, some of the ideas were interesting, yet too big or particularly risky as investments.

-“I want to thank Petri for his fine winning ideas, as well as every single person who took part in the competition.
+“I want to thank Petri and Kari for their fine winning ideas, as well as every single person who took part in the competition.
 The submitted ideas always give us new perspectives and development ideas for our sustainability work, which I find particularly valuable,” Ruuska says.

 Chief Sustainability Officer